robandpdx/pentafret/context.md

-You will be helping me with tasks related to this product.
-Read more about it below and reply with "Yes" if you understand the product.
+# Pages

+## Notes (/)

+The home page displays all the notes on the guitar fretboard.

+## Scales (/scales/[scaleType]/[rootNote]/[tonality])

-This app allows you to view scales and pentatonics on a guitar fretboard.
-At the top of the page, there are three controls:
+At the top of the scale page, the user can select a scale, which consists of the following controls:
-* **Root Note:** Select the root note of the scale.
+* Root note: Select the root note of the scale.
 Options include all 12 notes.
-* **Scale:** Select the scale.
-Options include Major, Minor, Blues, Dorian, Mixolydian, Phrygian, Harmonic Minor, or Melodic Minor.
-* **Scale Type:** Choose whether to view the whole scale or just the pentatonic version.
+* Scale type: Full scale, pentatonic, or blues scale.
+* Tonality: Major or Minor.

-Below the controls, you will see the fretboard with the notes of the selected scale.
-The fretboard consists of 15 frets with open notes and 6 strings.
-Each note is outlined with a distinct color and labeled with the note name inside the circle.
+Below the controls, the fretboard displays the notes of the selected scale.
+The root note is highlighted in a different color.
+When the user selects a blues scale, the app also highlights a "blue note" in a distinct color on the fretboard.

+The title of the page displays the full name of the scale, e.g., "E Minor Pentatonic Scale".

+The subtitle is present for the following scale types:
+* Pentatonic: A clickable link to the relative pentatonic scale, e.g., for E minor, it will say "same notes as in G Major Pentatonic Scale" and vice-versa.
+When clicking on the link, the app will navigate to the relative pentatonic scale.
+* Blues: Says that it has the same notes as pentatonic plus a "blue note", e.g., for E Minor Blues Scale, it will say "E Minor Pentatonic Scale + A# (blue note)".

-When either major or minor pentatonic scale is selected, the app also displays 5 standard pentatonic patterns.
+For pentatonic and blues scales, the app also displays 5 standard patterns.
 Each pattern is shown on a dedicated fretboard, progressing from the first to the fifth pattern.
-The first pattern starts from the root note in case of minor pentatonic scale, and from the next note of the pentatonic scale in case of major pentatonic scale.
-E.g. in G minor pentatonic will have the same shape as a A# major pentatonic and will start from the third fret, but the highlighted root note will be different.
+The first pattern starts from the root note in the case of a minor pentatonic scale, and from the next note of the pentatonic scale in the case of a major pentatonic scale.
+E.g., G minor pentatonic will have the same shape as an A# major pentatonic and will start from the third fret, but the highlighted root note will be different.

-The URL pattern is `/[scaleType]/[rootNote]/[scale]`.
-For example, `/pentatonic/e/minor` displays the pentatonic scale with E as the root note in the minor scale.

-On the index page `/`, the app shows all the notes on the fretboard.
+# Notes

+* The fretboard always displays 15 frets, plus open notes.
+* The app uses 6 strings and standard tuning.
+* The app is available at https://pentafret.com

 # Tech Stack